-The answer isn’t clear cut and here’s why – a $500 limit credit card won’t be the best for building credit, however, neither is having a high credit limit with a lot of debt.
+The answer is not black and white, unfortunately, and here’s why – a $500 limit credit card won’t be the best for building credit, however, neither is having a high credit limit with a lot of debt.
 There are pros and cons going either way.
 Here is a list of good entry level cards with lower limits.

-If you think having a high credit limit will cause you to spend excessively and get into debt (and it sounds like it will, since you asked the question) then I think it’s a smart decision to have a low credit limit of $500.
+If you fear that having a high credit limit will tempt you to spend more than you have and max out the card (and it sounds like it will, since you asked the question) then I think it’s a wise decision to have a low credit limit of $500.
 In fact, I commend you for being honest with yourself and admitting it could become a problem.
 Most Americans in your shoes would never confess that!

-As far as your credit history and building it, having a low limit will adversely impact your ability to get approved for credit in the future for higher amounts (i.e. car loan, mortgage, or a higher limit credit card).
+As far as your credit history and building a positive FICO score, having a low limit could limit your ability to get approved for credit in the future for higher amounts (i.e. car loan, mortgage, or a higher limit credit card).
 However there are some alternative ways you could bypass this issue…

 Have a family member add you to their account, but not give you the card

 If you want to have a high limit credit card on your record, but don’t actually want the card, then you could have a trusted family member add you to their account and they would never give you the card.

 I am normally against adding authorized users, because if the person runs up a lot of debt and flakes out, the original account holder is left holding the bag (and that could ruin a relationship).
 However if you are never given the card in the first place, I don’t see how this could be a problem in your circumstance.

 Have loan(s) of higher value

 If you already have a car loan or student loan on file, then you will have a record of higher credit being given to you.
 However loans are considered installment credit.
 Credit cards are revolving credit.
 You need both to obtain a high score, so consider doing the authorized user idea mentioned above, too.